DevOpsBootcamp/website/source/users-groups-permissions.rst

     $ w         # who is here and what are they doing?
     $ id        # user ID, group ID, and groups you're in

-Not just people: Apache, Mailman, ntp aka "system users"
+Not just people: Apache, Mailman, ntp. "system users"

 Users have
 ----------